Brussels Shot Tower

-The Brussels Shot Tower is a shot tower located in Brussels, Belgium.
+The Brussels Shot Tower (Tour à plomb de Bruxelles; Loodtoren van Brussel) is a former shot tower in the Senne/Zenne or Dansaert Quarter of Brussels, Belgium.
 It was built in 1898 at the site of a former gunpowder factory that dated back to 1832.
 The shot tower was used until 1962, making the last one to remain in use in Belgium.
-It was classified as a National Heritage Site (number 2043-0092/0) in 1984.
+It was designated a historic site in 2001.

 The round brick structure is 46 m high.
 At its base, it is 4.7 m in diameter, narrowing to 3.1 m at the top.
 It originally had a lantern at the top, and a dome with a weathervane on it.